Stability of Long-lived Antiskyrmions in Mn-Pt-Sn Material: Introduction

-Theoretical calculations of the life time of small skyrmions have been carried out for several systems.
-Two different mechanisms for the annihilation of a skyrmion have been characterized: collapse of the skyrmion in the interior of the sample~\cite{Bessarab_2015,Lobanov_2016,Stosic_2017,Uzdin_2018} and escape through the boundary of the magnetic domain~\cite{Stosic_2017,Uzdin_2018,Bessarab_2018}.
-The lifetime estimates have taken into account the influence of magnetic field~\cite{Bessarab_2018}, point defects~\cite{Uzdin_2018}, and width of the track where the skyrmion resides~\cite{Uzdin_2018}.
-Skyrmion lifetime has also been calculated for antiferromagnets~\cite{Tretiakov_2018}.
-Theoretical calculations of the lifetime of large and stable skyrmions, where the number of spins is on the order of $10^{6}$, are, however, very challenging and have not been reported so far.
+Skyrmions have been studied for several systems and recent reviews have summarized results obtained.\cite{Fert_2017,Everschor-Sitte_2018} The annihilation of a skyrmion can occur through various mechanisms, in particular collapse in the interior of the sample\cite{Bessarab_2015,Lobanov_2016,Stosic_2017,Uzdin_2018} and escape through the boundary of the magnetic domain.\cite{Stosic_2017,Uzdin_2018,Bessarab_2018} Two skyrmions can also merge to form a single skyrmion (and the reverse can also occur, i.e. a division of a skyrmion into two).\cite{Muller_2018} The calculated lifetime estimates have taken into account the influence of a magnetic field\cite{Bessarab_2018}, point defects,\cite{Uzdin_2018} and the width of the track where the skyrmion resides.\cite{Uzdin_2018} Calculations have also been carried out for skyrmions in antiferromagnets.\cite{Bessarab_2019,Potkina_2020} Recent calculations have addressed how the various materials parameters, such as the Dzyaloshinskii-Moriya interaction (DMI) and anisotropy constants affect the activation energy for the collapse of a skyrmion.\cite{Varentsova_2018} The results show that the activation energy is not simply a function of the size of the skyrmion although the two tend to be correlated.